quantum-ohtu/WebMark2/README.md

 Read [creation notes](documentation/CreationNotes.md) to see which files were modified or created to get this far from the previous version [WebMark](https://github.com/quantum-ohtu/WebMark).

-Note that you need to set up your .env before running the server.

-## Environment
+## Environment (You can ignore this if you use docker)

-First of all, the environment variables has to be set.
+First of all, the environment variables have to be set.
 Make sure you have a file [.env](https://github.com/quantum-ohtu/WebMark2/blob/main/.env) in the root of the project.
 The .env is also in the .gitignore.
-Currently, there is some values and it is highly recommended to replace those (espacially the secrets, in production those have to be secret!)
+Currently, there are some values and it is highly recommended to replace those.

-Here is the current values:
+Here are the current values:
 ```
 SECRET_KEY="secret"
 DATABASE_NAME=quantdb